David R Walega, MD

-My research interests include non-surgical methods of treating knee pain from osteoarthritis, namely, with nerve ablation procedures and regenerati...[Read full text]Chronic pain has negative effects in every domain of our lives.
+My research interests include non-surgical methods of treating knee pain from osteoarthritis, namely, with nerve ablation procedures and regenerative trea...[Read full text]Chronic pain has negative effects in every domain of life.
 Treating pain before it becomes chronic is critical.
-My interests in the management of pain symptoms varies greatly, as there is an incredible amount of new technology emerging now that improves patient outcomes, limits disability, and when introduced appropriately, is cost effective.
+My interests in the management of pain symptoms vary greatly, as there is an incredible amount of new technology emerging now that improves patient outcomes, limits disability, and when introduced appropriately, is cost effective.

 My research interests include non-surgical methods of treating knee pain from osteoarthritis, namely, with nerve ablation procedures and regenerative treatments like stem cell injections and autologous platelet rich plasma.
-Chronic low back pain is another major clinical interest, for which we have a variety of evidence based treatments to improve pain, avoid the long term use of opioids, and improve function and quality of life.
-Treatments include image-guided steroid injections, radiofrequency ablation procedures of the facets and sacroiliac joints, and spinal cord stimulation.
-In addition, cancer survivorship issues, like chronic nerve pain and side effects from cancer treatments (surgery, chemotherapy, radiation treatment, hormone treatments like tamoxifen and aromatase inhibitors) encompasses a huge population in the U.S. of great interest to me.
+Chronic low back pain is another major clinical interest, for which we have a variety of evidence based treatments to improve pain, and to avoid the long term use of opioids with the ultimate goal of improving patient function and quality of life.
+Treatments include image-guided steroid injections, radiofrequency ablation procedures of the spinal facets and sacroiliac joints, spinal cord stimulation, and now, dorsal root ganglion stimulation.
+In addition, cancer survivorship issues, like chronic nerve pain and side effects from cancer treatments (surgery, chemotherapy, radiation treatment, hormone treatments like tamoxifen and aromatase inhibitors) encompasses a huge population in the U.S. and is of great interest to me.
 Vasomotor symptoms (commonly known as hot flashes) have a tremendous negative effect on women with natural or surgical menopause, those patients on tamoxifen or other aromotase inhibitors and men with prostate cancer on anti-testosterone therapy.
+Men with prostate cancer who are on androgen deprivation therapy also suffer from this side effect of treatment.
 This is an active area of research in my practice, including research funded by the National Institute on Aging.[Shorten text]

 Select a keyword to see all related Feinberg faculty via the main faculty profile site.